Blogs

 10. Use UTM Links and Monitor Performance

 Track the performance of your posts and analyze metrics such as views, clicks, and engagement to optimize future posts and strategies.
-We recommend businesses use UTM links to track the links that they use from their Google Posts.
+We recommend that businesses use UTM links (pre-defined text codes added to URLs) to track the links that they use from their Google Posts.

-Reflect on which posts worked well and which didn’t, and use these insights to refine future posting strategies and maximize effectiveness.
+Reflect on which posts worked well and which didn’t and use these insights to refine future posting strategies and maximizing effectiveness.
 By tracking these, businesses can gain valuable insights into the types of content that resonate most with their audience and drive the highest levels of engagement.

 For example, if a particular post receives a high number of views but low engagement, it may indicate that the content is attracting attention but failing to compel users to take action.
 On the other hand, posts with high engagement rates suggest that the content is resonating well with the audience and prompting them to interact with the post.